aepryus/Cocytus/Cognizant.md

 mind that would slightly improve the form of the app, but will take two weeks to implement.
 In that case, perhaps ‘speed to develop’ may override ‘form and function’.

+One thing I'd like to point out about the previous "The Easiest

 Harping back to my point about concise code; while there are often times when these factors come into conflict with one another, with few exceptions writing concise code almost always enhances all of the above considerations.